Skip to content

 UX/UI Design

-The C&C journey needed to be embedded in the existing checkout and post-purchase communication, it was quicker to edit an existing hi-fi prototype than create wireframes that would accurately test the complexity of the checkout experience.
+The C&C journey needed to be embedded in the existing checkout and post-purchase communication, it was quicker to edit an existing hi-fi prototype than create new wireframes so I could accurately test the complexity of the checkout experience.

 I used the design principles as a guide to ensure the customer and staff needs and pain points were properly addressed at every stage.